magento/knowledge-base/src/troubleshooting/storefront/storefront-unable-to-enter-shipping-as-a-url-key.md

 ## Solution

-You cannot use the term "shipping" in your URL key - however you can use the term "shipping" combined with another letter or number.
-For example, "shipping1" and "shipping2".
-Although the term does not have to be "shipping"+<another number or letter> - the term could be any string as long as the length does not exceed 255 characters.
+You cannot use the term "shipping" in your URL key - however you can use the term "shipping" combined with another letter or number (For example, "shipping1" and "shipping2").
+Although the term does not have to be "shipping"+&lt;another number or letter&gt; - the term could be any string as long as the length does not exceed 255 characters.

 Perform the following steps: